-Easter Object Lesson for Sunday Message (Gold Slime)
+Easter Object Lesson for Sunday (Gold Slime)

-Recap Good Friday Message
+Recap the Good Friday children’s church message

 Romans 3:23 says, “For everyone has sinned; we all fall short of God’s glorious standard.”
 Hold up black slime.
-Jesus, who was perfect and completely without sin, took all of our sins on Himself on the cross.
-Hold up black slime in hand and allow it to cover your hand.
-Show cross picture with all the sins written on it from Friday night.
-Jesus became the ultimate sacrifice for all of us when he gave His life and shed His innocent blood on the cross.
+Jesus, who was perfect and without sin, took all our sins on Himself on the cross.
+Hold up black slime and allow it to cover your hand.
+Show cross picture from Friday, with sins written on it.
+Jesus became the ultimate sacrifice for us when he gave His life and shed His innocent blood on the cross.
 Hold up the red slime.

-Matthew 16:21 says, “From then on Jesus began to tell his disciples plainly that it was necessary for him to go to Jerusalem, and that he would suffer many terrible things at the hands of the elders, the leading priests, and the teachers of religious law.
+Matthew 16:21 says, “Jesus began to tell his disciples plainly that it was necessary for him to go to Jerusalem, and that he would suffer many terrible things at the hands of the elders, the leading priests, and the teachers of religious law.
 He would be killed, but on the third day he would be raised from the dead.”
-However, many of them seemed to have forgotten that.
+However, many of them forgot that.